cchamberlain/id-builder/README.markdown

 ##### Tests
 Runs all the tests.
 For now, the only output is to the console.
 Later this could include growl style desktop notifications, etc.

+#### Watch
+Watches for changes in the source and test directory and takes appropriate actions.